CsabaDu/CsabaDu.DynamicTestData/README-beta.md

 ### DynamicDataSources

-#### Implementations

 This namespace provides the foundational *abstract* classes for defining custom data sources.
-Since the framework is designed for **one data source per test class**, most critical members are `protected`—allowing implementers to access or override key behaviors while encapsulating internal logic.
+Since the framework is designed for **one data source per test class**, most critical members are `protected` —allowing implementers to access or override key behaviors while encapsulating internal logic.
 The public interface remains minimal, adhering to the framework's contracts while granting flexibility in derived classes.

+#### Implementations

 ##### **Source code**: